GeneralShnitsel/GeneralShnitsel.github.io/index.md

 I work effeiciently when under a time constraints as this encourages me to actively look for functional and effective solutions to whatever prolem I may be facing ina short amount of time alloweing me to adapt quickly.

+I studied Game Development in college and continued to study it at university, which is where I gained most of my experience with programming, programming langues and Game Development as a whole.

 Text can be **bold**, _italic_, or ~~strikethrough~~.

 [Link to another page](./another-page.html).